benwbrum/fromthepage/README.md

+# Transcriptor-web
-FromThePage is an open-source tool that allows volunteers to collaborate to transcribe handwritten documents.
+Transcriptor backend is an open-source API REST  that extends from FromThePage, which allows volunteers to collaborate to transcribe handwritten documents.

 ### Features